alisiarenard/AlfaPM/replit.md

 - **Initiative Details Modal:** Displays initiative details, progress bars, and allows inline editing for "Epic" type initiatives.
 Value calculations are automated for Compliance and Enabler types.
 - **Sprint Tasks Modal:** Shows tasks for a given sprint with clickable links to Kaiten cards.
 - **Team Management:** Full CRUD operations for teams and departments with Kaiten board validation, including atomic deletion of teams and associated data.
 - **Initiative Filtering:** Server-side filtering via `filterInitiativesForTimeline()` in `server/routes.ts`.
 Filters based on status, year, and completion for Epic, Compliance, Enabler, and "Поддержка бизнеса" initiatives.
 Frontend passes `year` and `showActiveOnly` query parameters to the timeline API.
+Excel report filtering is also server-side via `forReport=true` parameter on `/api/initiatives/board` endpoint.
 - **Calculations:** Dynamically calculates Innovation Rate, Value/Cost, Cost Structure, Involvement, Forecasted Sprint Count, and automatically generates sprints.

 ### Backend Architecture